altamash-faraz/django-rest-api-tutorial/README.md

 **Q: Can I use a different database than SQLite?**
 A: Yes!
 Django supports PostgreSQL, MySQL, SQLite, and Oracle.
 Change the database configuration in `settings.py`.

----

-## 🎉 Congratulations!

-You now have a complete understanding of how to build REST APIs with Django REST Framework!
-This project demonstrates all the fundamental concepts you need to build more complex applications.

-**Happy Coding!** 🚀

----
-*Last updated: November 13, 2025*